marcuslim835/co-opeDown/README.md

 ### 1.2.5 Knowing Each Other Questions
 <img width="961" alt="Screenshot 2021-06-22 at 1 19 24 AM" src="https://user-images.githubusercontent.com/77206005/122802556-115d9480-d2f8-11eb-84b5-bb6a3a6d3d92.png">
-The players have to answer the questions to the best of their abilities by trying to choose the same answer best suited as per question suggested. <br>
+The players have to answer the questions by trying to choose the same answer that is most suited to the question given. <br>
 In the example provided, they have to choose one of the three options that best suit the question within the 5 seconds time limit.

 ### 1.2.6 "Boss Fight"
 <img width="960" alt="Screenshot 2021-06-22 at 1 25 39 AM" src="https://user-images.githubusercontent.com/77206005/122803155-d0b24b00-d2f8-11eb-886f-ce447c2a7765.png">
-The chickens have to shoot the bats before the bats come into contact with them, decreasing their HP. <br>
+The chickens have to shoot the bats before the bats come into contact with them and decrease their HP. <br>
-The chickens will shoot jabs at the bats and increase scores, while avoiding death from insufficient HP.
+Landing shots at the bats will increase the score, while avoiding death from insufficient HP.

 # 2 Developer Guide
 ## 2.1 Overview